-We plan to conduct clinical trials for subcutaneous dosing trials of marzeptacog alfa (activated) and CB 2679d/ISU304, which is an untested route of administration for these product candidates in humans.
+We are conducting clinical trials for subcutaneous dosing trials of marzeptacog alfa (activated) and CB 2679d/ISU304, which is an untested route of administration for these product candidates in humans.

-We expect to commence a subcutaneous prophylaxis clinical trial of marzeptacog alfa (activated) in 2017 and for ISU Abxis to commence a subcutaneous clinical trial of CB 2679d/ISU304 in the second quarter of 2017.
-Neither product candidate has previously been studied in human clinical trials using subcutaneous dosing.
-There can be no assurance that either product will achieve efficacious levels of biological activity when administered subcutaneously.
+We are conducting a subcutaneous prophylaxis clinical trial of marzeptacog alfa (activated), results of which are expected in July 2018.
+There can be no assurance that marzeptacog alfa (activated) will achieve efficacious levels of biological activity when administered subcutaneously.
 There can also be no assurance that the clinical trial results will be positive or that the clinical trials will not generate unanticipated safety concerns.
-The failure of either product to achieve successful clinical trial endpoints, delays in clinical trial commencement or in clinical development generally, unanticipated adverse side effects, adverse immunological responses, or any other adverse developments or information related to our product candidates would significantly harm our business, its prospects and the value of our common stock.
+In addition, ISU Abxis had conducted a subcutaneous prophylaxis clinical trial of CB2679d/ISU304, initial results of which have been disclosed.
+The failure of either product to achieve successful clinical trial endpoints, delays in clinical development, unanticipated adverse side effects, adverse immunological responses, or any other adverse developments or information related to our product candidates would significantly harm our business, its prospects and the value of our common stock.

-Marzeptacog alfa (activated) and CB 2679d/ISU304 may cause the generation of antibodies, which could prevent their further development.
+Marzeptacog alfa (activated) and CB 2679d/ISU304 may cause the generation of neutralizing antibodies, which could prevent their further development.

 Both marzeptacog alfa (activated) and CB 2679d/ISU304 are protein molecules which may cause the generation of antibodies in individuals who receive them.
 The Phase 1 clinical trial of marzeptacog alfa (activated) was a single-dose intravenous escalation trial that would not, compared with multi-dose trials or higher doses administered subcutaneously, be expected to exclude the possibility of an immunological response to marzeptacog alfa (activated) in individuals who received the product candidate.
-One subject from the 18 μg/kg dose group developed a weak, transient and non-neutralizing anti-marzeptacog alfa (activated) antibody at a single time point of Day 60 post-dose.
-The positive anti-marzeptacog alfa (activated) antibody was characterized as cross-reactive with NovoSeven® and native human Factor VII.
-Additional review of the raw data suggests that the bioanalytical result of a weak positive anti-drug antibody immune response at Day 60 may represent a false-positive test result.
-There were no subjects with evidence of neutralizing antibodies against marzeptacog alfa (activated), and there were no subjects with >50% depletion of Factor VII activity relative to baseline.
+CB 2679d/ISU304 has only recently been used in a multi-dose subcutaneous clinical trial in five patients.
+While so far none of the patients in this trial developed any inhibitory antibodies, there can be no assurance that such antibodies will not be observed in the future, either in the patients who have already received CB 2679d/ISU 304, or in new patients.

-If subsequent multi-dose trials demonstrate a treatment-related neutralizing immunological response in individuals, development of marzeptacog alfa (activated) or of CB 2679d/ISU304 could be halted.
+If multi-dose trials demonstrate a treatment-related neutralizing immunological response in individuals, development of marzeptacog alfa (activated) or of CB 2679d/ISU304 could be halted.